aroneklund/DTU-27626-cancer/README.md

             TMP_DIR=./tmp

-2.2.4 Step 4 - Index bam.
+#### 2.4 - Index the BAM files.

         samtools index patient2_n.sorted.dedup.bam
         samtools index patient2_t.sorted.dedup.bam

-2.2.5 Step 5 - BaseRecalibrator - Part 1
+#### 2.5 - BaseRecalibrator - Part 1

+We use [GATK](https://software.broadinstitute.org/gatk/) to recalibrate base quality scores.

-Recalibrate base qualities.
-Each base in each sequence read comes out of sequencer with certain quality score.
-Depending on machine used for sequrencing these scores are subjected to various sources of systematic technical error.
+Each base in each sequence read comes out of the sequencer with certain quality score.
+Depending on the machine used for sequrencing, these scores are subjected to various sources of systematic technical error.
 Base quality score recalibration (BQSR) works by applying machine learning to model these errors empirically and adjust the quality scores accordingly.

-Here is more information on [BSQR](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_gatk_tools_walkers_bqsr_BaseRecalibrator.php) from authors of the software.
+There is more information on BSQR [here](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_gatk_tools_walkers_bqsr_BaseRecalibrator.php).

         ### Run Base Recalibrator 1 - parallelize by using -nct option
         java -Xmx10G -Xms1024M -XX:+UseParallelGC -XX:ParallelGCThreads=4 -jar $GATK \